top of page

 Is there an Integrity Crisis facing the Supreme Court?

-To restore public trust in the Supreme Court and the judiciary as a whole, substantive reforms are imperative.
-One proposed solution is the implementation of term limits for federal judges, including Supreme Court justices.
-Term limits would prevent power entrenchment and reduce corruption potential over extended periods of tenure.
-Additionally, establishing a robust code of conduct for judges, one that is meaningful and enforceable can serve as a guiding framework for ethical behavior and accountability.
+To restore public confidence in the Supreme Court and the judiciary, substantive reforms are essential.
+One proposed solution is the implementation of term limits for federal judges, including Supreme Court Justices.
+These limits would prevent the entrenchment of power and mitigate the risk of corruption over extended tenures.
+Additionally, establishing a robust and enforceable code of conduct for judges can serve as a guiding framework for ethical behavior and accountability.

-Legal scholar Jonathan Turley says, "The judiciary depends on the trust and confidence of the public to fulfill its constitutional role effectively."
-Indeed, the legitimacy of the judicial branch rests on its perceived integrity and adherence to ethical standards.
+Legal scholar Jonathan Turley emphasizes, "The judiciary depends on the trust and confidence of the public to fulfill its constitutional role effectively."
+The legitimacy of the judicial branch hinges on its perceived integrity and adherence to high ethical standards.

 Sources: